Spontaneous symmetry breaking in nonlinear superradiance: Numerical implementation

 \section{Numerical implementation}

-The resulting TDSE is a system of coupled nonlinear ordinary differential equations which amounts to a slight rewriting of the ones given in \cite{polyakov2019dressed} for purposes of easier computational treatment:
+The resulting TDSE is a system of coupled nonlinear ordinary differential equations which amounts to a slight rewriting of the ones given in \cite{polyakov2019dressed} for purposes of easier computational treatment.
+The basic Hamiltonian coincides with the one given in (\ref{eq:hgen}).
+However, it is supplemented by an additional term describing interaction with a stochastically-sampled classical force $\bm{\alpha}$.
+The advantage of this scheme over exact diagonalization is that in many cases~\cite{hartmann2017exact, polyakov2019dressed}, this additional classical interaction reduces the number of quantum photons involved in the resultant evolution, shrinking drastically the dimension of their Hilbert space.

 The absence of a $+\text{h.c.}$ in (\ref{ham-stoch}) is not in error.
 As opposed to describing the wavefunction of the full system $\ket{\Psi}$ like TDSE normally does, (\ref{syseq}) deals with a conditional wavefunction for the reduced system $\ket{\psi_\xi(t)}$, measured in coincidence with its coherent state $\bm\alpha_\xi$.
 As such, its evolution is non-unitary -- and the resulting Hamiltonian non-Hermitian.
-Consequently, the resulting stochastic wavefunctions $\ket{\psi_\xi}$ are also not normalised.
-Expectation values in the form $\expval{A}_\psi$ must be understood as normalised averages:
+Consequently, the resulting stochastic wavefunctions $\ket{\psi_\xi}$ are also not normalized.
+Expectation values in the form $\expval{O}_\psi$ must be understood as normalized averages over vacuum-projected computational wavefunctions:

 (\ref{syseq}) is a system of nonlinear ordinary differential equations for $\ket{\psi}$ and $\bm{\alpha}$ which can still be linearised in a straightforward way.
 The commonly used approach to solving problems of this kind are the so-called exponential Rosenbrock-type methods \cite{caliari2009implementation, hochbruck2010exponential}.